BasicallyDaniel/BasicallyDaniel/README.md

 ### Hi, I'm Daniel Karlberg 👋

-I am a software engineer with a degree in Computer Science with a masters' in Computer Systems and Networks from Chalmers University of Technology.
-I enjoy working and learning about connected solutions, connectivity, IoT/IIoT and cloud.
+I am a passionate software engineer who is constantly looking for new things to learn about software and code development.
+I have a degree in Computer Science with a masters' in Computer Systems and Networks from Chalmers University of Technology.
 If you wish to speak to me or collaborate, please send me a message!

-### Languages:

-* C#/.NET
-* Java
-* Python
-* C/C++
-* RUST
-* MATLAB
-* Also experience in:
-    * Haskell
-    * Erlang
-    * Assembler
-    * VHDL

-### Tools:

-* Git, Github
-* Linux, Unix, Windows
-* Azure
-* LaTex

 </details>